 Different collagen subtypes are recognized by a structurally and functionally diverse group of cell surface receptors, which recognize the collagen triple helix.
 The best-known collagen receptors are the integrins $\alpha 1\beta 1$ and $\alpha 2\beta 1$. $\alpha 1\beta 1$ is the major integrin on smooth muscle cells, while $\alpha 2\beta 1$ is the major form on epithelial cells and platelets.
-Both forms are expressed on many cell types including fibroblasts, endothelial cells, osteoblasts, chondrocytes, and lymphocytes. $^{13-15}$ Some cell types may also express other collagen receptors such as glycoprotein VI (GPVI), which mediates both adhesion and signaling in platelets.
-16 Other collagen receptors include discoidin domain receptors, leukocyte-associated IG-like receptor-1, and members of the mannose receptor family.
-17,18
+Both forms are expressed on many cell types including fibroblasts, endothelial cells, osteoblasts, chondrocytes, and lymphocytes.13-15 Some cell types may also express other collagen receptors such as glycoprotein VI (GPVI), which mediates both adhesion and signaling in platelets.16 Other collagen receptors include discoidin domain receptors, leukocyte-associated IG-like receptor-1, and members of the mannose receptor family.^{17,18}

-This product is prepared from collagen extracted from bovine hide and contains a high monomer content.
+This product is prepared from extracellular matrix secreted by normal human fibroblasts.
 It is supplied as a sterile lyophilized powder with 15 mg of collagen.
-Starting material was isolated from a closed herd and purified using a manufacturing process following applicable aspects of cGMP.

-This process contains built-in, validated steps to insure inactivation of possible prion and/or viral contaminants.
-The product is sterilized and has been tested, and confirmed negative, for bacterial and fungal contamination.
+The human fibroblast cells used to produce this product were intensively tested.
+Production and purification of the collagen occurs using a multi-step manufacturing process.
+This process contains builtin, validated steps to insure inactivation of possible viral contaminants.
+The product is sterilized and has been tested and confirmed negative for bacterial and fungal contamination.

-Advanced BioMatrix's Type I, bovine collagen is provided as a lyophilized powder in a 15 mg sterile package size.
+Advanced BioMatrix's Type I, human collagen from fibroblast cell culture is provided as a lyophilized powder in a 15 mg sterile package size.
 When reconstituted with 5 ml of 0.01 N HCl, the resulting concentration is 3 mg/ml.